vgreg/earnings_news_jar/README.md

 For questions related to RavenPack and IBES, please contact [Charles Martineau](mailto:charles.martineau@utoronto.ca).
 For questions related to Nasdaq ITCH or TRTH, please contact [Vincent Grégoire](mailto:vincent.3.gregoire@hec.ca).

+*Note*: We do not use TAQ in the paper.
+We provide below information to facilitate replication for researchers that wish to use TAQ.

 ## Ravenpack